 How else can I help my career?

 A great way to begin or advance your psychology or counseling career is to earn an online psychology degree or an online counseling degree.
 By earning your degree online, you can take advantage of the convenience and flexibility of online learning.
 This can save you both time and money while allowing you to continue working in your current job.
 With an online psychology degree program, you can earn such psychology degrees as a BS in Psychology, MS in Psychology, MS or PhD in Developmental Psychology, MS or PhD in Industrial and Organizational Psychology, MS or PhD in Forensic Psychology, or PhD in Psychology.
-Online counseling degrees include MS in School Counseling, MS in Marriage, Couple, and Family Counseling, MS in Clinical Mental Health Counseling, and MS in Addiction Counseling.
+Online counseling degrees include MS in School Counseling, MS in Marriage, Couple, and Family Counseling, and MS in Clinical Mental Health Counseling.

 Earning the right online degree and joining a strong professional group can help lead you to a fulfilling career as a psychologist or counselor.